Napa County Truck Accident Lawyers

 Poor Truck Maintenance

-Trucks have greater maintenance needs because of these reasons:
+Trucks have greater maintenance needs because they:

-- Have more parts than regular vehicles
+- Have more parts than regular vehicles.

-- Carry heavier loads
+- Carry heavier loads.

-- Frequently go on long drives
+- Frequently go on long drives.

 Poor maintenance can lead to equipment failures and malfunctions, potentially causing an accident.
 That’s why truckers and companies must strictly maintain their vehicles.
 The FMCSA also has specific inspection and maintenance reporting requirements.